soundpress/RulesOfNYC/docs/c19/index.rst

     :header-rows: 1

     * - 35 RCNY § 63-11(g)
-      - Fine: $1,000 and suspension until compliance.
+      - Fine: $1,000 - $10,000 and suspension until compliance or revocation; restitution to the owner may be ordered.
       - Appearance NOT Required
 ~